 Submitted statements as preparation for in-class discussion (individual assignment): counting 10% of the final grade;

 A literature review (individual assignment): counting 50% of the final grade;

 An independently conducted empirical research (group assignment): counting 40% of the final grade.
 This assignment consists of 2 parts that are taken together in the grade: 1) a written report (60%), and 2) an oral presentation (40%).

 To complete the final grade, please take notice of the following:

-Deadlines for the assignments (including deadlines for the retakes) will be published on Blackboard.
+3. You can only pass an assignment if you complete and submit the assignment on time.
+Deadlines for the assignments (including deadlines for retakes) will be published on Blackboard.

-See the Course Desciption on Blackboard.
-All materials (mainly academic articles) should be read in advance of the seminar meeting.
+See the Course Manual.
+All materials (mainly academic articles) should be read in advance of the lecture/seminar.